 I recently completed my PhD at the University of Pennsylvania, advised by Dr. Marylyn Ritchie.
-My research focuses on leveraging electronic health records and genomic data for disease trajectory and risk modeling.
+My thesis research focused on leveraging electronic health records and genomic data for disease trajectory and risk modeling.
 I am interested in extracting meaningful medical knowledge from temporal EHR data in order to answer questions about disease progression, clinical event prediction, and inter-individual risk variability.
 The guiding question for much of my work is, "what comes next for the patient?"
 This is really an umbrella for understanding common disease paths, what types of events/conditions cause deviation from a path, and what predispositions may catapult an individual down one path versus another.

 5.11.23 Sharing our disease trajectory modeling work at our poster at the SAIL (Symposium on Artificial Intelligence in Learning Health Systems) conference in Puerto Rico -- come say hi!